 Manchester City face Tottenham in the Premier League this weekend, with both sides having high hopes of enjoying a successful season.

-A thrilling encounter at Maine Road, a Tottenham side including the likes of Jurgen Klinsmann, Teddy Sheringham, and Sol Campbell were comprehensively beaten by Brian Horton’s side.
+A thrilling encounter at Maine Road, as a Tottenham team including the likes of Jurgen Klinsmann, Teddy Sheringham, and Sol Campbell were comprehensively beaten by Brian Horton’s side.

-Paul Walsh opened the scoring as part of a first-half brace, the goals sandwiching a Ilie Dumitrescu penalty for Spurs and a Niall Quinn goal to give City a 3-1 lead at the interval.
+Paul Walsh opened the scoring as part of a first-half brace, with the goals sandwiching an Ilie Dumitrescu penalty for Spurs and a Niall Quinn goal to give City a 3-1 lead at the interval.

-Dumitrescu would get his second to pull Spurs back within one, but goals from Steve Lomas and Garry Flitcroft sealed a resounding win for City.
+Dumitrescu got his second to pull Spurs back within one after the break, but goals from Steve Lomas and Garry Flitcroft sealed a resounding win for City.

-One of the great comebacks in cup history, 10-man Manchester City remarkably overturned a three-goal half-time deficit in a memorable FA Cup fourth-round replay.
+One of the great comebacks in FA Cup history, 10-man Manchester City remarkably overturned a three-goal half-time deficit in a memorable fourth-round replay.

-Spurs had raced into a 3-0 half-time lead through goals from Ledley King, Robbie Keane, and a Christian Ziege free-kick, whilst City’s hopes were further damaged after seeing Nicolas Anelka withdrawn through injury and Joey Barton sent off for two quick yellow cards on the stroke of half-time.
+Spurs had raced into a 3-0 half-time lead through goals from Ledley King, Robbie Keane and a Christian Ziege free-kick.
+Three goals down and struggling, City’s hopes were further damaged after Nicolas Anelka was withdrawn through injury, before Joey Barton was sent off for two quick-fire yellow cards on the stroke of half-time.

-Few gave Man City any hope of overturning the tie but in a stirring second-half Sylvain Distin pulled one back, before Paul Bosvelt’s half-volley made things tense.
+Few gave City any hope of overturning the tie, but in a stirring second half Sylvain Distin pulled one back, before Paul Bosvelt’s half-volley made things tense.

-Winger Shaun Wright-Phillips incredibly brought 10-man City level with just 10 minutes remaining, and with Spurs in a stake of shock, substitute Jon Macken met Michael Tarnat’s cross in the 90th minute to win it for City and cause disbelief amongst the White Hart Lane crowd.
+Winger Shaun Wright-Phillips then incredibly brought 10-man City level with just 10 minutes remaining.
+With Spurs in a stake of shock, substitute Jon Macken met Michael Tarnat’s cross in the 90th minute, to win it for City and cause disbelief amongst the White Hart Lane crowd.

-A huge winner takes all clash, Spurs travelled to the Etihad to face City with both sides looking to qualify for the Champions League for the very first time.
+A huge winner-takes-all clash, Spurs travelled to the Etihad to face Manchester City with both sides looking to qualify for the Champions League for the very first time.

-City’s billionaire takeover and new project had only just begun, whilst a Tottenham side led by Harry Redknapp had lofty ambitions of their own.
+City’s billionaire backed project was still in its infancy, whilst a Tottenham side led by Harry Redknapp had lofty ambitions of their own.

-Just one point separated the sides in the Premier League table in what was the penultimate fixture of the season, and it would be Tottenham who marched into Europe’s elite cup competition following a narrow win.
+Just one point separated the sides in the Premier League table in what was the penultimate fixture of the season.
+It was Tottenham who marched into Europe’s elite cup competition, following a narrow win.

 A tense encounter was decided by Peter Crouch’s late header, the England forward nodding past Martin Fulop to spark wild celebrations from the travelling support.

-A pulsating Champions League quarter-final second leg, Mauricio Pochettino’s Tottenham travelling to the Etihad protecting a narrow 1-0 lead from the first leg.
+A pulsating Champions League quarter-final second leg, Mauricio Pochettino’s Tottenham travelled to the Etihad protecting a narrow 1-0 lead from the first leg.

 In a frantic start, the two sides exchanged four goals in the opening 11 minutes in a thrilling end-to-end contest.